Church of St Peter, Frankfurt: Deconsecration

 The church was used by the evangelical "Parish of St Peter" (Petersgemeinde) until 2002, when the parish was merged with the neighbouring "Parish of the Epiphany" (Epiphaniasgemeinde).
 Church services for the parish have since been held exclusively in the Church of the Epiphany.

 In June 2004, building work began at the church, to transform it into a youth and events centre.
 An event hall with 1000 seats replaced the former nave, and seminar rooms and a cafeteria were set up in the east wing.

 The building work was financed by the city government (the owners of the church) in partnership with the Evangelical Church.
 The church was reopened as jugend-kultur-kirche sankt peter in December 2007, two years later than originally planned and at a total cost of over five million euros.

 Churchyard

-Notable internments
+Notable interments

 Notable interments in the churchyard include: